Gregy677/Steal-a-brain-rot99/README.md

 	player:Kick("You chose to leave the game.") end)

--- Ã°Å¸â€Ëœ Toggle to control the Leave GUI UtilsTab:CreateToggle({
+-- ðŸ”˜ Toggle to control the Leave GUI UtilsTab:CreateToggle({
 	Name = "Toggle Leave GUI",
 	CurrentValue = false,